awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-terms.md

 MediaPackage is considered an *origination service* because it's the point of distribution for media content delivery\.

 **Packager**
 A *packager* prepares output streams for access by different types of players\.
-The packager type specifies the streaming format that MediaPackage delivers from the endpoint \(either Apple HLS, DASH\-ISO, Microsoft Smooth Streaming \[MSS\], or Common Media Application Format \[CMAF\]\)\.
+The packager type specifies the streaming format that MediaPackage delivers from the endpoint \(either Apple HLS, DASH\-ISO, Microsoft Smooth Streaming, or Common Media Application Format \[CMAF\]\)\.
 Additional packager settings include buffer and update durations and manifest tag handling instructions\.
 A packager is a part of an endpoint\.
 Each endpoint must have one, and only one, packager\.
 To use different packager types for the same content, create multiple endpoints on the channel\.

 **Source Content**